Frequently asked (and answered!) questions (FAQ)

 A: We don’t expect that activities at the new facility will be any noisier than before.
 A traffic study showed no significant impact to existing traffic on Beavercreek Road.

-Q: Why are trees along the driveway being removed?
+Q: Why were trees along the driveway removed?

 Q: Will the facility be open to the public?